 Cancun: Guided City Tour with Pickup

 Cancun is famous around the world and it’s just an hour and a half’s drive from Tulum, making it the perfect day trip destination!
 If you don’t have a car, you can take a bus to reach Cancun before joining a sightseeing tour!
-You can also stay overnight in one of the many Cancun hostels.

 On the outskirts of Cancun, you can discover El Meco, a Mayan archaeological site, and Celso at Market 28, a typical Mexican market that’s the ideal spot for souvenir shopping.